PaulieMac/kstack-yaml/README.md

 # kstack-yaml
 Quick and simple yaml for kafka on kuberenetes, suitable for evaluation or POC purposes

-#  YOU WILL LOSE ANY DATA IN KAFKA/ZK ON REDEPLOY BY DEFAULT WITH THIS YAML !!!
+#  You will LOSE ANY DATA IN Kafka & zookeeper on redeploy with the yaml as-is !!!
-# !
-If this is not desirable, sort out the volumes in 010-zookeeper.yaml and 020-kafka.yaml
+# If this is not desirable, sort out the volumes in 010-zookeeper.yaml and 020-kafka.yaml

 See https://github.com/PaulieMac/kstack-yaml/search?q=NOTE&unscoped_q=NOTE for anything noteworthy

+~make sure you change the URIs in the ingress files~